ghc-proposals/ghc-proposals/proposals/0000-template-patterns.md

 ## Motivation

+There are two practical problems that motivat this change.
+The first is a wart in the current fusion mechanism in base which is exemplified by the `mapFB` function.
+The second is a major roadblock to the adoption of stream fusion, namely optimising the `concatMap` function.

+### Removing the mapFB wart

 The most immediate motivation is the removal of warts in the foldr/build fusion mechanism.

 As a refresher, here is a snippet of `Note [The rules for map]` which explains how a part of foldr/build fusion works: